cynici/postgis/README.md

 ## Production Use

-* The default postgresql.conf is good enough for development but for production use, consider using [guided parameter tuning](http://pgtune.leopard.in.ua/)
+* The default postgresql.conf is good enough for development but for production use, consider using [guided parameter tuning](http://pgtune.leopard.in.ua/).
+Or run [pgtune in a docker](http://imincik.blogspot.co.za/2016/08/automatic-postgresql-tuning-in-ansible.html).

 * Plan for disaster.